 “I have been doing everything I can do to get my new baby on a set daytime schedule.
 It’s just not working.
-I feel like a failure.” ~so many new moms who contact us
+I feel like a failure." - so many new moms who contact us about short naps and newborns.

 Mama- Please let me tell you this: you are not a failure, and you are not alone.
 Your sweet little one is a baby NOT a clock.
 Very few people experience a “perfect newborn daytime schedule.”